How to look for records of... British and Commonwealth prisoners of the Second World War and the Korean War

 How can I view the records covered in this guide?

 1. Why use this guide?

-Use this guide if you are looking for records of British and Commonwealth prisoners of war (PoWs), as well as some PoWs from Allied countries, taken prisoner between 1939-1945 or 1950-1953.
+Use this guide if you are looking for records of British or Commonwealth prisoners of war (PoWs), as well as some PoWs from Allied countries, taken prisoner between 1939-1945 or 1950-1953.
 The advice here refers primarily to military personnel, but does also include some information on records of civilian PoWs.

 2. What types of records does The National Archives hold?

 - some records of those held captive by German, Italian or Japanese forces

 - some questionnaires which may reveal personal information as well as details of experiences in the prisoner of war camps